cmv/cmv-wab-widgets/README.md

 ## Requirements
-- This method uses version [2.0.0-beta.2 release of cmv](https://github.com/cmv/cmv-app/releases/tag/v2.0.0-beta.2).
+- This method uses the [develop branch of cmv](https://github.com/cmv/cmv-app/).

 - This method supports the following versions of the WebApp Builder:

+    - version 2.11 released January 2019
     - version 2.10 released October 2018
     - version 2.9 released July 2018

+- The following versions of the WebApp Builder may also work but are no longer supported:

     - version 2.8 released April 2018

-- The following versions of the WebApp Builder may also work but are no longer supported:

     - version 2.7 released January 2018
     - version 2.6 released October 2017
     - version 2.5 released July 2017